wndhydrnt/saturn-bot-protocol/README.md

-# saturn-sync-protocol
+# saturn-bot-protocol

-gRPC protocol used by remote tasks of saturn-sync.
+gRPC protocol used by remote tasks of saturn-bot.